Machine Translation Quality Estimation

 Quality-based routing

-Scores can route translated segments to direct publication, sampling, light review, deep post editing or rejection, depending on content risk and internal policy.
+Scores can route translated segments to direct publication, sampling, light review, deep post-editing or rejection, depending on content risk and internal policy.

 Human review where it counts